Amsterdam/external-data-scrapers/README.md

 - OvFiets

-## Running using Docker for l ocal development
+## Running using Docker for local development

 ### Prerequisites
 * git